 We begin with airline stocks.
 The pandemic severely impacted this industry due to travel limitations.

 It’s no secret that summertime is generally very busy for airlines.
 So naturally, this makes them an ideal candidate for a good summer season.

 We’ll look at the best summer 2022 stocks involving airlines.
 As travel ramps up, we want to be in on that money that will come flying, pun intended.

 The more people travel, the better our investments can become.

 Top Stock Picks

 Southwest Airlines: (NYSE: LUV): Southwest began as a low-cost airline.
-Today, it is the only major carrier to never undergo bankruptcy and maintain its status as a leader in the industry.
-Southwest services 103 destinations in the US and 10 other countries.
+Today, it is the only major carrier never to undergo bankruptcy and maintain its status as a leader in the industry.
+Southwest services 103 destinations in the US and ten other countries.
 The company is also the world’s largest low-cost carrier.
-It is also a great pick in the airline industry.
+As a result, it is also a great pick in the airline industry.

 Air Canada (OTCMKTS: ACDVF) or (TSE: AC): Let’s cross the border to Canada.
 Its largest airline is Air Canada.
 It’s the world’s 10th largest airline by fleet size.
 Air Canada operates in 193 countries around the globe.
-Look for this airline to grow as an increasing amount of people want to visit and establish themselves in Canada.
-These summer 2022 stocks are a must watch.
+Look for this airline to grow as more people want to visit and establish themselves in Canada.
+These summer 2022 stocks are a must-watch.